panulogic/cisf/README.md

 arguments, their behavior is
 "obvious".

-One caveat is in order:
+A caveat:

     x (123, Number)

 succeeds even though technically
 123 is not "instanceof" Number.
-But as far as x() is concerned it is "of type" Number as far as.
+But as far as x() is concerned it is "of type" Number as far as x() is conceerned.

 That just makes more sense to us intuitively.
+A number is a number no matter how small.